 - Rendered fats

 While cats do need salt in their diet, too much can cause problems.
 Keep an eye on how much your cat is drinking.
-If it greatly increases, then it is possible that the treats are too high in salt.
+If their water consumption greatly increases, then it is possible that the treats are too high in salt.

 Cat’s do not need sugars in their diets and while natural sugars will do little harm, they can still become habit forming.
-Artificial sugars and refined sugars should definitely be avoided as they are bad for their digestion and their oral hygiene.
+Artificial sugars should definitely be avoided as they are bad for their digestion and their oral hygiene.

 - Corn and wheat gluten

 If your cat does not have a sensitivity, then these are less of an issue.
 However, they are often used as fillers, meaning you are getting less of the good ingredients for the price you are paying.
 If your cat does have a sensitivity, then using treats that contain gluten or other fillers can lead to loose stools, digestive discomfort, and other stomach and digestive issues.

 There are numerous reasons why you might want to give your cat treats.
 They are a great way to spoil your pet without exposing them to human foods that could be dangerous to them.
 If you are only using them as an occasional treat to spoil them, then the general health benefits of the treats may not be your main concern, but you still need to ensure they will do no harm.
 You also still need to ensure that you do not overfeed your cat with treats; spoiling should be an occasional activity.

 Alternatively, you may want to use treats as a training aid.
 While many people see training as the reserve of dogs and their owners, it is possible to train cats at least to some degree.
 Providing treats after using their litter box, after sleeping in their bed rather than the middle of the floor, or after being groomed can help reinforce these behaviors.
 If you are using treats for training, then you may want to be more aware of the health benefits and calorie content of the treats as you are likely to be giving them to your cat more often.